INTENT – The EYFS Curriculum

-Transition to Year 1 is a significant milestone for young children.
-For our children, this move is smooth and progressive due to the structure of our classes.
-EYFS children are taught in the same class as Year 1 children therefore ensuring that although they have moved to the National Curriculum, their daily routines, practice and adults remain the same.
-Careful, planned progression of routines and expectations throughout their first year of schooling prepares them for a solid start in Year 1.
+Our carefully planned progression of routines and expectations throughout their first year of schooling prepares children for a smooth and successful transition into Year 1 at Hunton and Arrathorne.
+Our EYFS children are taught in the same class as Year 1 children therefore ensuring that although they have moved to the National Curriculum, their daily routines, practice and adults remain the same solid start in Year1

 The impact of our stimulating environment and enriching curriculum, supported and delivered by our committed and experienced practitioners, will be a cohort of children who have the requisite foundation knowledge, skills and confidence to progress successfully to the next stage of their primary education; they will be impassioned learners who show drive, perseverance, resilience and creativity, and each an individual who is kind to themselves, their peers, community and the world.
 They will have a wide-ranging vocabulary and be confident communicators, who are well-prepared for the next stage in their journey.